ff13dfly/W3OS/APIs/README.md

 ## Overview

 - The W3OS APIs is an isolated part of W3OS, can be used both in frontend and backend.
+For short, it will be called **W3** in the following content.

 - Create the websocket link to Anchor link directly, by this way, the code should be small.
 Then load the **@polkadot/api** from Anchor Network.
+Will create the link to Anchor node, then get the SDKs, such as Polkadot, AnchorJS, Easy ...

+- The tools to deploy Dapps to Anchor Network will also be attatch to **W3**

 ## How to